Egg Donor Questions and Answers

 Your New Hope physician will prescribe any stimulation medications for administering.
 The donor will self-inject three different hormones over the course of approximately 3 weeks.
 The first prevents ovulation.
 The second hormone medication stimulates the production of follicles (eggs).
 Finally, a hormone medication will be given which matures the eggs and induces ovulation.

 The medications used for egg donor stimulation are widely utilized and are the result of rigorous testing for effectiveness and safety.

 How do I give myself injections?

 As an egg donor, the New Hope staff will demonstrate and give you instructions to deliver daily injections.
-All injections are under the skin so they are easy to self-administer.
-The needles used have are very small and most donor reports little discomfort.
+All injections are under the skin, so they are easy to self-administer.
+The needles used are very small, and most donors report little discomfort.

 Will I undergo surgery?

 Surgery is not necessary.
 Eggs are retrieved vaginally with no need for a surgical cut.
 Sedation is used for the egg donor’s comfort.
 Due to the use of iv sedation, the egg donor is required to have a companion to drive her home.